IndomieGorengSatu/Mie/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What happens to a frog's car when it breaks down?
+It gets toad.